-I use Sequel Pro and I prefer it to phpMyAdmin because it’s faster and it seems more stable, phpMyAdmin can crash sometimes (shared hosting, PHP limitations).
+I use Sequel Pro, and I prefer it to phpMyAdmin because it’s faster and more stable, phpMyAdmin can sometimes crash (shared hosting, PHP limitations).
 I have never used MySQL Workbench to compare.

 Whatever tool you choose, do not forget to backup your database first.

-From my experience, one of the biggest problems with the WordPress database is a large number of database entries in wp_options table with autoload: yes.
+From my experience, one of the most significant problems with the WordPress database is a large number of database entries in the wp_options table with autoload: yes.

 You can find & delete those with a plugin – Clean Options – or directly in the wp_options table using phpMyAdmin or Sequel Pro.

-Because the plugin shows you the “possibly orphaned options” you must be careful not to delete something that is actually used.
+Because the plugin shows you the “possibly orphaned options” you must be careful not to delete something that you shouldn’t and break your site.

-Basically, what you need to do is identify the options that are useless, like from old plugins you don’t have anymore.
-You would need to know what prefix each plugin has; such as, if you see many options with the “wcj_” prefix that’s from the Booster for WooCommerce plugin.
-If you don’t use Booster anymore it’s safe to delete them.
+What you need to do is identify the options that are useless, like from old plugins you don’t have anymore.
+You would need to know what prefix each plugin has; such as if you see many options with the “wcj_” prefix that’s from the Booster for WooCommerce plugin.
+If you don’t use Booster anymore, it’s safe to delete them.

-I don’t use the Clean Options plugin, I like to work directly on the database with Sequel Pro and I’m approaching this like I did in 1998 playing Tomb Raider, saving the game after every jump.
-I backup the table, search for options, delete options, check for errors, backup again, repeat.
+I don’t use the Clean Options plugin, I like to work directly on the database with Sequel Pro, and I’m approaching this as I did in 1998 playing Tomb Raider, saving the game after every jump.

 Now, you have yourself a clean WordPress database.
 Keep it clean using the following best practices.